tapjs/tapjs/docs/src/content/docs/cli/index.md

                          flag works.)

-  TAP_ONLY               Set to '1' to set the --only flag TAP_NO_ESM             Set to '1' to disable automatic esm support TAP_NO_TS              Set to '1' to disable automatic typescript support TAP_NO_JSX             Set to '1' to disable automatic jsx support
+  TAP_ONLY               Set to '1' to set the --only flag TAP_ESM                Set to '1' to enable automatic esm support TAP_TS                 Set to '1' to enable automatic typescript support TAP_JSX                Set to '1' to enable automatic jsx support

 Config Files: